On leveraging constrained smooth additive regression models for global optimization: Mixed-Integer Smoothing Surrogate Optimization with Constraints (MISSOC)

 \subsection{The overall algorithm}

+Let us consider that we are given~\eqref{sec:surr_problem:P}, namely a mathematical optimization problem formulated as an MINLP with a non-empty feasible solution set, jointly with an index set $C$ of its complicating functions $C \subset \{0,\dots,M\}$.
+For the sake of readability, we assume that there is only one complicating function, i.e., $C=\{c\}$ is a singleton where $0\leq c\leq M.$ The extension to several complicating functions is straightforward.
+Note that the only complicating function, $g_c(\mathbf{x}),$ may appear either in the objective function ($c=0$) or in one of the constraints ($1 \leq c \leq M$).

-The MiSSOC algorithm consists of four main steps: i) generate dataset $\mathcal{T}$ from $(P)$ by sampling $g_0$; ii) fit $\tilde{g}_0$; iii) generate $(\tilde{P})$ and solve it; iv) improve the heuristic solution of $(P).$ In what follows, we describe the different steps in detail and provide its pseudocode in Algorithm~\ref{alg:missoc}.
+The MISSOC algorithm consists of four main steps: i) generate a dataset $\mathcal{T}$ from~\eqref{sec:surr_problem:P} by sampling $g_c$; ii) fit an approximating function $\tilde{g}_c$; iii) formulate~\eqref{sec:surr_problem:tildeP} by replacing $g_c$ with $\tilde g_c$ and solve it; and iv) post process the so-obtained solution of~\eqref{sec:surr_problem:tildeP} to obtain a heuristic solution for~\eqref{sec:surr_problem:P} by recovering feasibility, if needed, and improving the objective value.
+In what follows, we describe the different steps in detail and present the corresponding pseudocode in Algorithm~\ref{alg:missoc}.

-Given a model $(P)$, to construct a surrogate model $(\tilde{P})$ of the form described in Section~\ref{sec:surrog_formulation}, we first need to obtain a training dataset $\mathcal{T} =~\{(\mathbf{x}_i, g_0(\mathbf{x}_i)),\, i=~1,\ldots,n\},$ where $n$ is the number of samples.
-Due to our sampling procedure, we assume that $\underline{x}_j \neq -\infty$ and $\overline{x}_j \neq +\infty$ for all the variables appearing in the function $g_0(\mathbf{x})$.
-Ideally, $\mathbf{x}\in \mathcal{T}$ should cover the feasible region as much as possible.
-MiSSOC uses uniform random sampling to obtain $\mathcal{T},$ which in general offers a good compromise between running times and quality of the training data.
+To formulate a surrogate problem~\eqref{sec:surr_problem:tildeP} from~\eqref{sec:surr_problem:P} in the form described in Section~\ref{sec:surrog_formulation}, we first construct a training dataset by sampling values of $\mathbf{x}$ within the domain defined in~\eqref{sec:surr_problem:P} and computing the corresponding values $g_c(\mathbf{x}).$ These serve as the covariates and response variable, respectively, in the constrained smooth additive regression model used to approximate the complicating function.
+Then, let this training data set $\mathcal{T}$ consist of $n$ samples of the form $\mathcal{T} =~\{(\mathbf{x}_i, g_c(\mathbf{x}_i)),\, i=~1,\ldots,n\}$.
+Due to our sampling procedure, we need to assume that all the decision variables $x_j$ appearing in the function $g_c(\mathbf{x})$ have finite bounds, i.e., $\underline{x}_j \neq -\infty$ and $\overline{x}_j \neq +\infty$.
+Ideally, the sampled $\mathbf{x}_i,$ $i=1,\ldots,n,$ in $\mathcal{T}$ should be well spread and space-filling over the bounded domain of interest in order to provide a representative description of the function $g_c$.
+In MISSOC, we use uniform random sampling to obtain $\mathcal{T}$, which in general provides a good compromise between computational cost and the quality of the training data.
 However, other sampling strategies are possible but are out of the scope of this paper.
 The reader is referred to \cite{garud2017design} for a recent review on this topic.